 The quality of an IBIS file can be determined by checking its data for correctness, and by correlating the data to a reference.
 Correctness is defined as conforming to a designated version of the IBIS Specification and the component data sheet.
-A number of individual checks are performed, and the overall file quality is represented with a designator such as "IQ3S", for example, which would indicate that data for basic simulation and timing analysis have been checked, and the IBIS model has been correlated to a reference simulation.
-The summary IBIS Quality designator is embedded in the IBIS file as a comment or in the [Notes] section
+The checks defined in this document are performed to find the overall file quality.
+The quality score is represented with a designator such as "IQ3S", for example, which would indicate that data for basic simulation and timing analysis have been checked, and the IBIS model has been correlated to a reference simulation.
+The summary IBIS Quality designator is embedded in the IBIS file as a comment or in the [Notes] section.

-1.1.
-IBIS Quality Level Definitions
+1.1 IBIS Quality Level Definitions